 KLX125 vs TTR125

 These 125’s are very similar in all aspects.
-The Yamaha TTR125 has more model options, including electric start, so I give the edge to the TTR.
-With that said, if you don’t mind kickstart and find a good deal on a KLX125, it’s going to be just as reliable and good for learning to ride on.
+The Yamaha TTR125 has more model options, including an electric start, so I give the edge to the TTR.
+With that said, if you don’t mind a kickstart dirt bike and find a good deal on a KLX125, it’s going to be just as reliable and good for learning to ride on.